isomerpages/nlb-nas-corporate/media/collections-and-research/_posts/2015-08-01-post-introducing-the-nas-map-collection.md

 ![De-Bry-1607-Map-of-SG-Battle](../../../images/blogs/De-Bry-1607-Map-of-SG-Battle-686x1000.jpg)

-*Among the oldest maps known depicting Singapore, the map records a battle occurring in 1602 between Dutch & Portuguese naval ships off Singapore’s eastern coast.
+*Among the oldest maps known depicting Singapore, the map records a battle occurring in 1602 between Dutch &amp; Portuguese naval ships off Singapore’s eastern coast.
 Source: Prime Minister’s Office, Courtesy of National Archives of Singapore Ref: HC000308*

 NAS holds about 190 maps from the early colonial period (1819-1866) when Singapore was administered with Penang and Malacca under the British East India Company and subsequently the British India government based in Calcutta.
 The period marked the beginning of more precise mapping of the physical environment of Singapore.
 The first map which accurately traced the outline of Singapore island emerged around 1822, sketched by Captain James Franklin, a visiting Bengal military surveyor.
 Detailed maps of the rapidly developing Singapore town as well as hydrographic charts of its surrounding waters also emerged.
 Notable among maps of this period in the NAS collection is an 1819 British hydrographic map detailing the shape and depth of the harbour off the Singapore River.
 Captain Daniel Ross, a hydrographer of the East India Company who accompanied Raffles and William Farquhar to Singapore, prepared the map while Raffles was negotiating with the Tememggong to establish a trading post.
 An important map of this period is John Turnbull Thomson’s 1846 map of Singapore town and its suburbs.
 Thomson was the first Government Surveyor of the Eastern Settlements, with overall responsibility for surveying of the three Straits Settlements, and his map is the most detailed of Singapore town available of this period and an invaluable historical resource.
 Thomson also conducted meticulous hydrographic surveys of the Singapore Straits and published them in 1846.
 The quality of Thomson’s hydrographic charts was highly regarded and he was honoured by having some of them incorporated into the sea-charts of the British Admiralty.[[15\]](http://www.nas.gov.sg/blogs/offtherecord/introduction-to-the-national-archives-of-singapore-map-collection/#_ftn15) Another notable map by Thomson is a copy of an 1850 British survey map detailing the development of Singapore’s interior.
 This map is the earliest in the NAS collection furnishing such detail and the copy was acquired from the National Archives of the United Kingdom (NAUK).